Jovonne Juanita Bickerstaff

 Initial Placement: Postdoctoral Associate for the African American History, Culture and Digital Humanities (AADHum) initiative, Maryland Institute for Technology in the Humanities, University of Maryland-College Park

-Current Position: Senior Program Officer of Higher Education Initiatives, American College of Learned Societies (ACLS), Washington, DC
+Current Position: Senior Program Officer for Higher Education Initiatives, American Council of Learned Societies (ACLS), Washington, DC